suv784/SingleTonDesignPattern/README.md

 # SingleTonDesignPattern
-Creating own SingleTonDesignPattern ,breaking it and also creating way to not to break.
-*)How to create SingleTonClass?
+1)How to create own SingleTonClass?
-*)How to Break SingleTonClass?
+2)How to Break own SingleTonClass?
-*)How to Prevent SingleTonClass?
+3)How to Prevent own SingleTonClass?